Getting Started

 ► Do I have to file the original Will with the probate court?

 It can sometimes be hard to find the original Will made by the person who died.
 You should start by asking close family members where they think the original might be.
-You should look in the person's home, including in a file cabinet, safe, or even in the freezer (which protects a document from fire).
+You should look in the person's home, including in a file cabinets or safes.
 You can also ask the person's lawyer if they kept the original.
 If you think that the original Will might be in a safe deposit box and there is no surviving joint depositor, you will need to ask the probate court for a special order that allows you to access the box.
-It is a good idea to talk to a probate lawyer if you need access to the person's safe deposit box to look for the original Will.
+You may want to talk to a probate lawyer if you need access to the person's safe deposit box to look for the original Will.

 If you still can't find the Will or can only find a copy, you may still be able to probate the Will using the formal probate process.
 You will have to describe what the Will said or give the court a copy and tell the court what you think happened to the original Will.

-► What if I already gave the original Will to a court in another state or the Bureau of Indian Affairs (BIA)?
+► What if I already filed the original Will with a court in another state or the Bureau of Indian Affairs (BIA)?

 You can file an "authenticated" (sometimes called a "certified") copy of the Will with the court.
 Ask the other court or the BIA to give you an authenticated copy of the Will to file with the Alaska probate court.